ttarreuu/ttarreuu/README.md

 #### 👩‍💻 About Me

-Hi, I'm **Tara Hanifan**, a front-end developer passionate about building interactive mobile apps and user-centered experiences.
+Hi, I'm **Tara Hanifan**, an Application Developer passionate about building interactive mobile apps and user centered experiences.

 - 🎯 Focused on Application Development
 - 🌱 Currently expanding skills in React Native and .NET Framework
-- 💡 Enjoy solving real-world problems through technology and design
+- 💡 Enjoy solving real world problems through technology and design
 - 📍 Based in Jakarta, Indonesia | 🌐 Open to collaboration and learning opportunities